 Useful things to know before you apply

-We find diverse types of loans, and specialise with bad credit lenders
+We find diverse types of loans, lenders who specialise in all credit histories

 Please remember that late repayment may affect your credit rating

 You should not use bad credit loans to manage existing debt

 You are under no obligation to commit after we find a loan option

 - are between the ages of 18 and 70

 - hold a current UK bank account and debit card

 - have a monthly net income of more than £700

 You can apply for a loan if you are a UK resident who holds a current UK bank account and debit card.
 You must be between the ages of 18 and 70, in employment, with a monthly income of over £700.